Humble Beginnings. Bold Ideas.

 Scott Walker grew up in a small Wisconsin town called Delavan.
 The son of a pastor, Scott had the spirit of service instilled in him at an early age.
 He was involved in sports, band, church, and achieved the rank of Eagle Scout.
-He worked part-time as a dish washer and eventually flipped burgers at McDonald's in high school.

 On January 3, 2011, Scott Walker was inaugurated as Wisconsin’s 45th Governor.

 Since that day, he has proposed bold reforms that have eliminated the state’s $3.6 billion budget deficit without raising taxes and gave school districts and local governments the tools to balance their budgets without the massive layoffs seen in other states.
 To date, these profound changes have saved Wisconsin taxpayers more than $2 billion, and property taxes on the average median-value home are lower now than when he took office.